Alt Text

 The sentinels of the landscape

-In nature, the expressive impact of an isolated motif attracts me : the trees "muscles of the landscape".
-I thus seek to set these landmarks, to isolate them in order to make them exist in their isolation; to capture the essence of the landscape through its "sentinels".
+In nature, I am drawn to the expressive impact of an isolated motif, that of trees, the "muscles of the landscape."
+I seek to stage these landmarks, to isolate them so they exist in their solitude; to capture the essence of the landscape through its "guardians."

-The tree is both the landscape double of man, the long time, a spatial signal, the symbol of the balance between heaven and earth and a perfect architecture.
+The tree is simultaneously the landscape double of humankind, a symbol of long-term time, a spatial marker, the symbol of balance between heaven and earth, and a perfect architecture.

-The tree corresponds to the transposition of our quest for a relationship with nature: “a pure element, a unique motif: the tree”, Julien Gracq.
+The tree represents the embodiment of our quest for a relationship with nature: “a pure element, a unique motif: the tree,” Julien Gracq.
 The tree is our landscape double.
-He stands upright like us.
-The detail of its structure - roots, trunk, branches, twigs, leaves - provides multiple symbolic meanings that allow the passage from man to nature and from nature to man.
-"A tree is a man who raises his arms to the sky", Jules Renard.
-The encounter with the tree confronts us with our littleness and encourages us to humility.
+It stands upright like us.
+The details of its structure—roots, trunk, branches, twigs, leaves—provide multiple symbolic meanings that allow us to move from humanity to nature and from nature to humanity.
+“A tree is a man raising his arms to the sky,” Jules Renard.
+Encountering a tree confronts us with our insignificance and inspires humility.

-Our so-called modern societies praise speed: between future and past, the present is often forgotten, a slave of the becoming or the nostalgic regret.
-By contrast, the tree is the praise of slowness, of “taking the time”.
-The tree took root in the distant past, it resists the difficulties of existence, it is the image of timelessness, of eternity.
-It transmits a message through the generations.
-This is the “family” tree.
+Our so-called modern societies glorify speed: caught between future and past, the present is often forgotten, relegated to the service of becoming or nostalgic regret.
+In contrast, the tree is a celebration of slowness, of "taking the time."
+The tree has taken root in the distant past; it withstands the hardships of existence; it is the image of timelessness, of eternity.
+It transmits a message across generations.
+It is the "family" tree.

 sentinelles

-The tree makes the landscape, it embellishes ordinary places.
-"Trees are the adornment and clothing of the earth", Yves Lacoste.
-The tree is a signal, a milestone deliberately planted, the tree is the ostentatious instrument of an individual or a community to structure its landscape.
-The tree is a monument, a landmark: it creates an event, a break from monotony.
-The tree creates an elemental pattern.
-The tree opens the space upwards.
-The tree thus manifests meaning in an image
+The tree shapes the landscape; it beautifies ordinary places.
+“Trees are the adornment and clothing of the earth,” Yves Lacoste.
+The tree is a signal, a deliberately planted marker; the tree is the ostentatious instrument of an individual or a community to structure their landscape.
+The tree is a monument, a landmark: it creates an event, a break in the monotony.
+The tree creates a basic motif.
+The tree opens up space.
+The tree thus manifests meaning in an image.

-The tree represents the link between living and inanimate, between heaven and earth.
-It plunges its roots ever deeper into the earth and raises its summit ever higher in the azure.
-It connects the mineral, the air, the light, the cosmos, in a lasting balance.
+The tree represents the link between the living and the inanimate, between heaven and earth.
+It plunges its roots ever deeper into the earth and raises its crown ever higher into the azure sky.
+It thus connects the mineral, the air, the light, and the cosmos in a perpetual balance.

 The Tree, a perfect architecture

-“The tree is the image of the total construction”, Le Corbusier
+“The tree is the image of total construction,” Le Corbusier